-- 80. When a claim is made under a standard fire insurance policy, at what stage can an insurer begin to exercise subrogation rights?
+- 79. When a claim is made under a motor insurance policy following an accident, at what stage can an insurer begin to exercise subrogation rights?

 - A. As soon as a valid claim is notified.

 - B. As soon as any third party admits liability.

 - C. As soon as settlement has been agreed.

 - D. As soon as the insured has been paid.

-- 81. An insurer pays a policyholder to repair the damage to his car caused by a vandal, who is later identified.
+- 80. An insurer pays a policyholder to repair the damage to his car caused by a vandal, who is later identified.
 What option can the insurer exercise to recover the claim paid?

 - A. The arbitration clause.

 - B. The average clause.

 - C. The contribution condition.

 - D. Its subrogation rights.

-- 82. An insurer pays £10,000 and in addition allows the insured to retain the salvage, worth £1,000, in settlement of a claim for damage caused by a negligent third party.
-How much can the insurer claim from the third party when exercising its subrogation rights?
+- 81. A television bought for £600 five years ago is insured on a new for old basis.
+It was recently damaged beyond repair, halfway through its useful life.
+An equivalent replacement would cost £450.
+How much would the insurer pay in the event of a valid claim?

-- A. £1,000
+- A. £225

-- B. £9,000
+- B. £300

-- C. £10,000
+- C. £450

-- D. £11,000
+- D. £600

-- 83. Prior to the inception of a motor insurance policy an insurer provided the policyholder with a list of exclusions, but failed to warn of one extra exclusion which subsequently appeared in the policy document.
+- 82. Prior to the inception of a motor insurance policy an insurer provided the policyholder with a list of exclusions, but failed to warn of one extra exclusion which subsequently appeared in the policy document.
 What principle of insurance has the insurer breached?

 - A. Caveat emptor.

 - B. Good faith.

 - C. Proximate cause.

 - D. Subrogation.

-- 84. If an insured suffers a loss covered under his insurance policy, the measure of indemnity will ensure that he will be
+- 83. If an insured suffers a loss covered under his insurance policy, the measure of indemnity will ensure that he will be

 - A. able to make a profit from the loss.

 - B. in a worse financial position than before the loss.

 - C. placed in the same financial position as he was before the loss.

-- D. provided with replacement items.
+- D. provided with replacement items in all cases.

-- 85. The regulator is about to carry out a fit and proper assessment.
+- 84. The regulator is about to carry out a fit and proper assessment.
 This is most likely to relate to which specific aspect of its regulatory role?

 - A. Authorisation.

 - B. Compensation.

 - C. Consumer education.

 - D. Market discipline.

-- 86. Who holds majority representation within the International Association of Insurance Supervisors?
+- 85. What term is given by the International Association of Insurance Supervisors (IAIS) to insurance professionals welcomed to this association?

-- A. Insurance consultants.
+- A. Insureds.

-- B. Regulators.
+- B. Observers.

-- C. Reinsurers.
+- C. Regulators.

-- D. Trade bodies.
+- D. Third parties.

-- 87. The four stated objectives of the Financial Action Task Force relate to clarifying standards, implementing standards, dealing with new threats and
+- 86. The four stated objectives of the Financial Action Task Force relate to clarifying standards, implementing standards, dealing with new threats and

 - A. compensating relevant victims.

 - B. reviewing money laundering and terrorist financing techniques.

 - C. improving consumer awareness.

 - D. recommending legislative changes.

-- 88. What type of regulation, if any, requires the completion of tasks within a stated maximum number of days?
+- 87. What type of regulation, if any, requires the completion of tasks within a stated maximum number of days?

 - A. No such regulation.

 - B. Prescriptive-based regulation.

 - C. Principles-based regulation.

 - D. Risk-based regulation.

-- 89. The two overriding objectives of the market conduct regulations in the general insurance market are to provide policyholders with a high level of security and to
+- 88. The two overriding objectives of the market conduct regulations in the general insurance market are to provide policyholders with a high level of security and to

 - A. deter any attempts at money laundering activity.

 - B. ensure the capital adequacy of intermediaries.

 - C. help maintain confidence in the industry.

 - D. maximise the professional knowledge of sales advisers.

-- 90. Once action has been taken by an institution as a direct result of the regulator utilising a remedial tool, what is typically the next step in this process?
+- 89. Once action has been taken by an institution as a direct result of the regulator utilising a remedial tool, what is typically the next step in this process?

 - A. Enforcement action.

 - B. Investigation of cause.

 - C. Public censure.

 - D. Report on progress.

-- 91. When the regulator carries out an inspection at an intermediary's premises in order to identify any problems, what type of tool is this action normally described as?
+- 90. When the regulator carries out an inspection at an intermediary's premises in order to identify any problems, what type of tool is this action normally described as?

 - A. Diagnostic.

 - B. Prescriptive.

 - C. Quantitative.

 - D. Remedial.